 What would S.J.Res.
 98 actually do?

-It would direct the President to end U.S. Armed Forces hostilities within or against Venezuela unless Congress passes a war declaration or a specific military authorization.
+It would order the President to end U.S. military hostilities within or against Venezuela unless Congress passes a war declaration or a specific authorization.
+Self-defense against an armed attack is still allowed.

-No. The resolution says Congress has neither declared war on Venezuela nor passed a specific authorization for using military force there.
+The resolution argues no. Sponsors say Congress has never declared war on Venezuela and has never passed a specific statutory authorization for using military force there.

-Yes.
-The bill says nothing prevents the United States from defending itself against an armed attack or the threat of an imminent armed attack.
+No. The bill explicitly preserves the right to defend the United States from an armed attack or the threat of an imminent armed attack.
+The target is open-ended operations, not emergency self-defense.

-Does this bill cut off funding for military operations?
+Does this cut off funding for the military?

 Based on S.J.Res.
 98 bill text